spieglt/nestur/README.md

 ## Save states
 To save the state of the game at any time, press F5.
 To load the most recent save state, press F9.
 If the game is called `mygame.nes`, the save state files will be called `mygame-X.dat` where `X` is a number.
 To load any previous save state, drag and drop a `.dat` file onto the window.

-The code aims to follow the explanations from the [NES dev wiki](https://wiki.nesdev.com/w/index.php/NES_reference_guide) where possible, especially in the PPU, and the comments quote from it often.
-Thanks to everyone who contributes to that wiki/forum, and to Michael Fogleman's [NES](https://github.com/fogleman/nes) and Scott Ferguson's [Fergulator](https://github.com/scottferg/Fergulator) for getting me unstuck at several points.

 ## Compilation and use